-For the quarterly period ended June 30, 2020 OR ☐ TRANSITION REPORT PURS SUANT TO SECTION 13 OR 15(d) OF THE SECU IRITIES EXCHANGE ACT OF 1934.
-Fo or the transition period from to Commission file number 001-31972 TELKONET, INC. (Exact name of Registrant as specified in its charter rr) I Itala 97.0627421 Utah Grand Haritain GH 87-0627421 (I.D.G.
-F (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 20800 Swenson Drive, Suite 175, Wauke 53186 (Address of Principal Executive Offi ces) (Zip Code) S (414) 302-2299 (Registrant's Telephone Number, Including Area Coecurities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered None None None Indicate by check mark whether the registrant (1) h (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant has s T (§232.405 of this chapter) during the preceding 12 months Indicate by check mark whether the registrant is a file such reports), and (2) has been subject to such fi ubmitted electronically, every Interactive Data File (or for such shorter period that the registrant was re- 3 or 15(d) of the Exchange Act during the preceding 12 months iling requirements for the past 90 days Yes ⊠ No □ required to be submitted pursuant to Rule 405 of Regulation S- Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer □ Smaller reporting company ⊠ If an emerging growth company, indicate by check financial accounting standards provided pursuant to Section mark if the registrant has elected not to use the ext tended transition period for complying with any new or revised 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant is a s 13(a) of the Exchange Act. □ hell company as defined in Rule 12b-2 of the Exchai nge Act.
-Yes□ No ⊠
+For the quarterly period ended September 30, 2020 OR ☐ TRANSITION REPORT PURS SUANT TO SECTION 13 OR 15(d) OF THE SECURIT IES EXCHANGE ACT OF 1934.
+Fo or the transition period from to Commission file number 001-31972 TELKONET, INC. (Exact name of Registrant as specified in its charter) Utah 87-0627421 (State or Other Jurisdiction of Incorporation or Organization) (1 I.R.S.
+Employer Identification No.) 20800 Swenson Drive, Suite 175, Wauk (Address of Principal Executive Offi 53186 (Zip Code) (414) 302-2299 Registrant's Telephone Number, Including Area Code) S ecurities registered pursuant to Section 12(b) of the Act: : Title of each class Trading Symbol(s) Name of each exchange on which registered None None None Securities register ed pursuant to Section 12(g) of the Act: Common Stock, \$0.001 par value Indicate by check mark whether the registrant (1) h (or for such shorter period that the registrant was required to 15(d) of the Exchange Act during the preceding 12 months requirements for the past 90 days Yes \boxtimes No \square Indicate by check mark whether the registrant has s T (§232.405 of this chapter) during the preceding 12 months aired to be submitted pursuant to Rule 405 of Regulation S-ed to submit such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a growth company.
+See the definitions of "large accelerated Exchange Act. elerated filer, smaller reporting company, or an emerging " and "emerging growth company" in Rule 12b-2 of the Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer □ Smaller reporting company ⊠ If an emerging growth company, indicate by check financial accounting standards provided pursuant to Section ed transition period for complying with any new or revised Indicate by check mark whether the registrant is a s hell company as defined in Rule 12b-2 of the Exchange Act.
+Yes □ No ⊠ The number of shares outstanding of the registrant's s common stock, par value \$0.001 per share, as of Octob per 31, 2020 is 136,311,335.

-TELKONET, INC. FORM 10Q June 30, 2020
+TELKONET, INC. FORM 10Q September 30, 2020